jlhamilt/na-utils/README.md

 # na-utils
 Bootcamp utilities for parsing nucleic acid sequences.

 This is a temporary repo for pedagogical purposes.
-Soon to b deleted.
+Soon to be deleted.
 Don't clone.